 Quality links point back to relevant content and trustworthy websites.
-You want to focus on the best links that are relevant to your content and that go to top ranked sites.
+You want to focus on the best links that are relevant to your content and go to top-ranked sites.

 Cultivating quality links takes an extended amount of time to build credibility, but once it is established, it lasts compared to the low-influence links of the past.

 Did you know?
 There’s a strategic way to place links in your content.
 In every quality content piece you come across, the link placement is not random – there’s a rhyme and a reason for every single link you see in the material you read every day.